permaweb/bazar/src/views/Docs/DocsDetail/MD/creators/how-to-upload.md

 #### Upload with Helix

 [Helix](https://helix.arweave.net/#/) is an easy-to-use atomic asset uploader.
-All content uploaded through Helix is stored on Arweave and is tradeable on BazAR.
+All content uploaded through Helix is stored on Arweave and is tradeable on Bazar.

 Content can be uploaded as single atomic assets or within a full collection.
 Atomic assets can also be 1-1 or a fractionalized token.